openstack-archive/networking-ovn/doc/source/faq.rst

 **Q: Does OVN support integration with physical switches?**

-OVN currently integrates with physical switches by optionally using them as VTEP gateways from logical to physical networks.
+OVN currently integrates with physical switches by optionally using them as VTEP gateways from logical to physical networks and via integrations provided by the Neutron ML2 framework, hierarchical port binding.

-OVN does not support using VLANs to implement tenant networks in such a way that physical switch integration would be needed.
-It exclusively uses tunnel overlays for that purpose.

 **Q: What's the status of HA for networking-ovn and OVN?**